valtimo-platform/valtimo-frontend-libraries/CODING-GUIDELINES.md

 - Public methods
 - Private methods

-#### Sort properties by domain and alphabetically
+#### Sorting properties

 Properties and methods belonging to a certain logical domain should be bundled together within a class.
-The bundle itself should be sorted alphabetically.
+The bundle itself is preferably sorted alphabetically.
 This is a recommended way of organizing a class, and can be deviated from if another way is more practical.

 We recommend that logical grouping of methods takes precedence over grouping by access modifiers, since it is more likely that a developer will want to have easy access to methods relating to a certain domain, rather than methods with the same access modifier.
-Sorting by access modifier takes precedence over alphabetical sorting.
+Sorting by access modifier takes precedence over optional alphabetical sorting.

 #### **`test.component.ts`**